katrintirok/python-environmental-lesson/_episodes/04-merging-data.md

 # 2. melt data with raingauges_id as id variable
 rainfall_day_long = rainfall_day.melt(id_vars='raingauges_id', var_name='day')
 ```
+> ## Challenge
+> Summarise data per region and day using pivot_table and have one column per region and the days as row index.
+> {: .challenge}

 # Combining DataFrames
 In many "real world" situations, the data that we want to use come in multiple